jcollado/aria-ng/README.md

   requirements are satisfied by matching them to capabilities.
 This is where level 5 validation errors are detected (see above).

+The phases do not have to be used in order.
+Indeed, consumers do not have to be used at all: ARIA can be used to _produce_ blueprints.
+For example, it is possible to fill in the `aria.presentation` classes programmatically, in Python, and then write the presentation to a YAML file as compliant TOSCA.
+The same technique can be used to convert from one DSL (consume it) to another (write it).

 The term "agnostic raw data" (ARD?) appears often in the documentation.
 It denotes data structures comprising _only_ Python dicts, lists, and primitives, such that they can always be converted to and from language-agnostic formats such as YAML,